Trade war fears, market rout to weigh on BOJ's upbeat outlook

 “Even if the BOJ manages to raise its yield target during fiscal 2019, policy normalisation will take a long time.”

-At the two-day meeting ending on Friday, the BOJ is widely expected to maintain its massive stimulus programme and its projection that the economy is headed for a moderate expansion.
+At the two-day meeting ending on Friday, the BOJ is widely expected to maintain its massive stimulus programme and its projections that the economy is headed for a moderate expansion.

 With inflation distant from its target, the BOJ is likely to stress it will keep its money spigot wide open so a tightening job market prompts firms to raise wages, analysts say.